runtime-verification/before-the-workshop/tessla/README.md

 def time_read := time(one_thread_reads)
 def time_write := time(one_thread_writes)

-# if time stamp of second to last read is greater than time stamp of last write,
+# if the time stamp of second to last read is greater than the time stamp of the last write,
 # then two reads happened without a write in between --> bad interleave
 def badInterleave := if last(time_read) > default(time_write, 0) then ()
 out badInterleave